RANDALL SCOTTING countertenor

 – Evan McCormack, Opera Pulse

 As a recitalist, Randall has been endorsed as “a versatile and probing artist, with wide-reaching repertoire interests and a deep sense of musicality and style”.
 His passion for recital inspires programs not traditionally associated with the countertenor voice, including Schumann’s Dichterliebe, Ligeti’s Öt Arany‐dal, and Berio’s Canzoni popolari.
-He has been presented at several venues in London (St Martin‐in‐the‐fields, The National Gallery, Handel House Museum, the V&A), on tour in Hungary and Czechia, as well as in Boston, Dallas, and Denver.
-In 2020, Randall will present a recital program of new works for countertenor in New York, including songs commissioned for his voice.
+He has been presented at several venues in London (St Martin‐in‐the‐fields, The National Gallery, Handel House Museum, the V&A), on tour in Italy, Hungary and Czechia, as well as in Boston, Dallas, Denver, Hobart, Australia, and Quito, Ecuador.
+In the 2021-22 season, Randall will present a song recital for the Death of Classical series in New York, including songs commissioned for his countertenor voice.